Sidney Crosby joins Penguins to practice, not yet ready to contact - Mash Viral

 Crosby started the practice with a gray contactless shirt, then changed it to a normal black shirt after 20 minutes.

 However, Crosby said after practice that his situation has not yet changed.
 The reason he participated today was for the same reason he skated on Tuesday, the availability of ice time.
-He said he is not yet ready for contact.
+He did not participate in the trouble line, and said he is not yet ready for contact.
 The change in the shirt in the middle of the practice can be attributed to the fact that he works with the power game, since all the power game players wear black.

 Crosby worked with the higher power game unit along with Evgeni Malkin, Patric Hornqvist Y Kris Letang, with Bryan Rust Y Jared McCann alternating in fifth place.